Why Should I Donate?

 What Should I Donate?

-The Archives collects a wide variety of materials and formats.
+The Archives collects a wide variety of materials and formats, including digital records.
 Some suggestions for possible donations are listed below; if you have materials that you think might fit in well with the Archives' collections, please contact us.
-For more information on our collecting policies within any of the following categories, please see our Collection Policy.

-- Letters – correspondence written and received during your Barnard years
+- Letters – correspondence you have written and/or received that document your life

-- Scrapbooks – may contain fliers, dance cards, snapshots and other memorabilia illustrating life at Barnard
+- Scrapbooks – containing fliers, clippings, cards, snapshots, momentos and other memorabilia

-- Photographs of college life – activities, events and candid views of college life
+- Photographs and motion picture films – activities, events and candid views of your life

 - Student organization documentation – minute books, reports, photographs, posters and event announcements